vetty88/equestrian-comps/README.md

 ## Tests

 See the open issues for a list of proposed features (and known issues).
 Testing completed and any known issues include the following:
- Have to tidy a few of the 'test' fields and also trying to figure out how to make the data show for the logged in user only, i.e: the data they have created.
+* Have to tidy a few of the 'test' fields
+* Trying to figure out how to make the data show for the logged in user only, i.e: the data they have created.
 Haven't figured this out yet so the data in mongo is for all users shown
+* Issue where field has to change and date field has to be selected rather than typed to add to MONGODB correct'y, not sure how to fix - any feedback welcome!

 ## License